opensearch-project/community/social-guidelines.md

 * Share content that benefits the ecosystem as a whole
 * Share vendor-neutral, community-sourced posts that are informational, engaging, and ecosystem-focused
 * Engage with the community through re-shares/boosts/retweets and sharing of community content
-* Shared vendor-neutral content, sourced from contributors, maintainers, ambassadors, news outlets, etc that spreads awareness to the community
-* Shared content including blog posts, news coverage, thought leadership bylines, technology demos, GitHub work, User Group meetups, etc
+* Share content including blog posts, news coverage, thought leadership bylines, technology demos, GitHub work, User Group meetups, etc
 * Social posts from member company handles and/or vendor channels can be shared
 * Activities that are hosted by and open to the public can be promoted, to benefit the ecosystem as a whole
+* Avoid publishing two event-related posts in a row; intersperse with educational or community-focused content to maintain variety and engagement

+#### Reposting Policy

+We actively amplify the work of our contributors and community members through reposts and shares across platforms.
+However, to ensure equitable visibility and maintain a balanced content stream:

+* Reposts should not feature the same contributor in consecutive posts
+* A single contributor’s content should not dominate the feed over time
+* Avoid back-to-back event announcements; intersperse with educational, technical, or community engagement content
+* Preference is given to content that:
+   * Supports or reflects an official OpenSearch release, event, or working group initiative
+   * Demonstrates ecosystem growth or problem-solving
+   * Is aligned with OpenSearch’s mission and vendor-neutral principles

 ### Images & Videos